-- Reduced fuel use from less frequent herbicide or insecticide applications and a reduction in the energy use in soil cultivation.
-The fuel savings associated with making fewer spray runs (relative to conventional crops) and the switch to conservation, reduced and no-till farming systems, have resulted in permanent savings in carbon dioxide emissions.
-In 2011 this amounted to about 1,886 million kg (arising from reduced fuel use of 706 million litres).
-Over the period 1996 to 2011 the cumulative permanent reduction in fuel use is estimated at 14,610 million kg of carbon dioxide (arising from reduced fuel use of 5,472 million litres); - The use of 'no-till' and 'reduced-till' farming systems.
+The use of 'no-till' and 'reduced-till' farming systems.
 These production systems have increased significantly with the adoption of GM HT crops because the GM HT technology has improved growers ability to control competing weeds, reducing the need to rely on soil cultivation and seed-bed preparation as means to getting good levels of weed control.
 As a result, tractor fuel use for tillage is reduced, soil quality is enhanced and levels of soil erosion cut.
 In turn more carbon remains in the soil and this leads to lower GHG emissions.
-Based on savings arising from the rapid adoption of no till/reduced tillage farming systems in North and South America, an extra 5,751 million kg of soil carbon is estimated to have been sequestered in 2011 (equivalent to 21,107 million tonnes of carbon dioxide that has not been released into the global atmosphere).
-Cumulatively, the amount of carbon sequestered may be higher than these estimates due to year-on-year benefits to soil quality, however it is equally likely that the total cumulative soil sequestration gains have been lower because only a proportion of the crop area will have remained in no-till and reduced tillage.
+Based on savings arising from the rapid adoption of no till/reduced tillage farming systems in North and South America, an extra 6,706 million kg of soil carbon is estimated to have been sequestered in 2012 (equivalent to 24,613 million kg of carbon dioxide that has not been released into the global atmosphere).
+Cumulatively, the amount of carbon sequestered may be higher than these estimates due to year-on-year benefits to soil quality; however it is equally likely that the total cumulative soil sequestration gains have been lower because only a proportion of the crop area will have remained in no-till and reduced tillage.
 It is, nevertheless, not possible to confidently estimate cumulative soil sequestration gains that take into account reversions to conventional tillage because of a lack of data.
-Consequently, our estimate of 170,961 million tonnes of carbon dioxide not released into the atmosphere should be treated with caution.
+Consequently, our estimate of 203,560 million kg of carbon dioxide not released into the atmosphere should be treated with caution.